amiraall14/smalljourneys/index.md

-# welcome to amira's travel blog! 🏔️🏔
+# Welcome to Amira's travel blog! 🏔️

 Come along as I share small bites of the world through my eyes